saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 In your [OVHcloud Control Panel](/links/manager), go to the `Bare Metal Cloud`{.action} section and click on `Network`{.action}.
 Next, open the `vRack`{.action} menu.

 Select your vRack from the list to display the list of eligible services.
-Click the IP block you wish to add to the vRack and click on the `Add`{.action} button.
+Click the IP block you wish to add to the vRack and click on `Add`{.action}.

 ![vrack](images/addIPblock.png){.thumbnail}

 ### Create a Private Network

 Once your project has been added to the vRack, the next step is to create a Private Network.
 This private network will be attached to the Public cloud instance.

 In the Public cloud tab, click on `Private Network`{.action} in the left-hand menu under **Network**.

-Click on the button `Add Private Network`{.action}.
+Click on `Add Private Network`{.action}.

 ![create private network](images/vrack2022-03.png){.thumbnail}